capsey/mathex-c/README.md

 make
 ```

 It will use default C compiler on your system (`cc`).
-If you want to use specific compiler, export environment variable `CC` with your desired compiler.
+If you want to use specific compiler, export environment variable `CC` with your desired compiler before runnint `make`.

 After compilation, library binary will be in `bin` directory.
 The header file `mathex.h` is located in `include` directory.